Estimate Time6 min

 Who receives Form 1099-R?

-If you've received at least $10 from one of the above income sources, you should have a 1099-R coming your way.
+If you've received at least $10 from one of the above-mentioned income sources, you should have a 1099-R coming your way.
 You may also receive a 1099-R if you:

 Keep in mind that retirement account loans, including 401(k) loans, aren't considered withdrawals (or "distributions," as the IRS calls them).
-That's because you're obligated to pay these loans back.
-The only time they're reported on Form 1099-R is if you stop making your payments or leave a job and aren't able to repay the loan amount by the deadline.
+That's because you're obligated to pay back these loans.
+They're only reported on Form 1099-R is if you stop making your payments or leave a job and aren't able to repay the loan amount by the deadline.
 At that point, the loan is treated as a distribution.

 What is Form 1099-R?